kaliber5/ember-cli-yadda-opinionated/README.md

-##### Seed records with different properties
+##### Seed records with a table

-Works similar to the step above, but accepts a table.
+Though this step is similar to the above, it has slightly different behavior:

 * The model name will be camelCased.
+* Keys (column headers) and values are trimmed.
 * Property names are used as-is, except for names `trait` and `traits`, which are used for traits.
 * If a value starts with `@`, it is treated as a relationship id.
 The key will be camelCased and used to look up a related record and associated with the new record.
 For a to-many relationship, use plural key and delimit ids with commas.